 - Glamour Lighting

 It’s very important to make sure that your background is chosen to work well with your portrait subject in the studio.
-It’s hard to go wrong with a black background (for low-key, dark portraits) or a white background (for high-key, bright portraits), but do make sure your choice works well for both the skin tones of your subjects and for the image you have pre-visualized.
+It’s hard to go wrong with black background (for low-key, dark portraits) or white background (for high-key, bright portraits), but do make sure your choice works well for both the skin tones of your subjects and for the image you have pre-visualized.
 It’s worth bearing in mind that dark skin tones may not show up well on a black background.

 If you do shoot with a colored background in the studio, you should keep the tone and attitude of the photograph in mind.
-For example, a light blue background can look good with a dark skinned subject, and red background can be used to present a blond subject as brassy and bold.
+For example, a light blue background can look good with a dark-skinned subject, and red background can be used to present a blond subject as brassy and bold.

 Don’t neglect the possibility of improvising backgrounds.
-There’s more to life in the studio than seamless paper on a roll.
+There’s more to life in the studio than a seamless paper on a roll.
 You might be amazed at what can be done with ordinary materials such as crumpled paper, corrugated cardboard, and bits of fabric.

 When shooting outside, remember to keep in mind both the background and the portrait subject in the foreground.
-Before, during, and after you make a casual portrait outdoors, or an environmental portrait in condition that you don’t entirely control, check your composition.
-If there’s visual flaw in the background, try to fix it-for example, by moving your camera position, or by asking your subject to move.
+Before during, and after you make a casual portrait outdoors, or an environmental portrait in the condition that you don’t entirely control, check your composition.
+If there’s a visual flaw in the background, try to fix it-for example, by moving your camera position, or by asking your subject to move.

 Another possibility with portraits, even those take outdoors, is to bring your own background.
 It’s easy to pop a black cloth into position, and all of a sudden have an uncluttered background that presents your subject with clarity.